-Rx Issued (Virtual) refers to minor ailment services conducted virtually (including by telephone) from the location of the pharmacy[¥] for an eligible person that result in a prescription for an allowable medication being issued for the eligible person.
+^{} Rx Issued (In-Person) refers to minor ailment services provided in-person at the pharmacy for an eligible person that result in a prescription for an allowable medication being issued for the eligible person.

 No Rx Issued (Virtual) refers to minor ailment services conducted virtually (including by telephone) from the location of the pharmacy[¥] for an eligible person that do NOT result in a prescription being issued (e.g., individual needs to be seen by a physician or nurse practitioner; or there is a recommendation to provide alternative treatments like non-pharmacological therapies and/or over-the-counter medications).
+See billing procedures below regarding referrals.